 Estimated business tax payments are due April 30th, July 31st and October 31st.
 Residential Landlords with no more than $2,000,000 in gross receipts in either 2020 or 2021 are exempt from estimated quarterly business tax payments in 2021, and if their gross receipts in 2020 were less than or equal to $2,000,000 will not receive an estimated business tax payment notice.

-The April 30, 2021 quarterly estimated payment reflected in our system will be based on your 2020 Annual Business Tax Returns filing and will be displayed in the payment portal within 24 hours of completing your filing.
-You may pay the lesser of the amount displayed or an amount equal to 25% of your Business Taxes due for 2021, which may be $0.
+Quarterly estimated payments reflected in our system will be based on your Annual Business Tax Return filing and will be displayed in the payment portal.
+You may pay the lesser of the amount displayed or an amount equal to 25% of your Business Taxes due for your Annual Business Tax Return filing, which may be $0.

 You will need:

 - Last four (4) digits of your business Tax Identification Number (Federal EIN or SSN).

 - Eight (8) character Online PIN.
 (Request a PIN Reset)

 To Pay by Mail: Remit your payment and remittance detail to: San Francisco Tax Collector, P.O.
 Box 7425, San Francisco, CA 94120-7425